grimimirg/audio-streamer/README.md

 `python app.py`

-3 **Select your audio device**
+3 **Select your audio sources**

 The application will list all available audio input devices.
 Enter the number corresponding to your audio source, or press ENTER to use the default device.
+Multiple indexes are allowed separated by a space.

+NOTE: Multiple sources will be mixed up together, rather useful when L and R flows are on different cables.

 4 **Open the player**